AcuGIS/GeoSuite/docs/scripts/securerhel.rst

 Securing RHEL
 **********************

-To enable basic security for Debian distributions, you can use our included file.
+To enable basic security for REHL distributions, you can use our included file.

 This file is located under /scripts/secure-rhel.sh